bigwiv/Biopython-cn/chr14.rst

     6.241

-or a threshold satisfying (roughly) the equality between the false-positive rate and the ?\ *log* of the information content (as used in patser software by Hertz and Stormo):
+or a threshold satisfying (roughly) the equality between the false-positive rate and the âˆ’\ *log* of the information content (as used in patser software by Hertz and Stormo):

 .. code:: verbatim